devcontainers/devcontainers.github.io/_implementors/features-distribution.md

 | `features` | array | The list of features that are contained in this collection.|
 {: .table .table-bordered .table-responsive}

-Each features's `devcontainer-feature.json` metadata file is appended into the `features` top-level array.
+Each Features's `devcontainer-feature.json` metadata file is appended into the `features` top-level array.

 ## <a href="#distribution" name="distribution" class="anchor"> Distribution </a>

-There are several supported ways to distribute features.
+There are several supported ways to distribute Features.
 Distribution is handled by the implementing packaging tool.

-A user references a distributed feature in a `devcontainer.json` as defined in ['referencing a feature'](../features#referencing-a-feature).
+A user references a distributed Feature in a `devcontainer.json` as defined in ['referencing a feature'](../features#referencing-a-feature).

 ### <a href="#oci-registry" name="oci-registry" class="anchor"> OCI Registry </a>

-An OCI registry that implements the [OCI Artifact Distribution Specification](https://github.com/opencontainers/distribution-spec) serves as the primary distribution mechanism for features.
+An OCI registry that implements the [OCI Artifact Distribution Specification](https://github.com/opencontainers/distribution-spec) serves as the primary distribution mechanism for Features.

-Each packaged feature is pushed to the registry following the naming convention `<registry>/<namespace>/<id>[:version]`, where version is the major, minor, and patch version of the feature, according to the semver specification.
+Each packaged Feature is pushed to the registry following the naming convention `<registry>/<namespace>/<id>[:version]`, where version is the major, minor, and patch version of the Feature, according to the semver specification.

-> **Note:** The `namespace` is a unique indentifier for the collection of features.
+> **Note:** The `namespace` is a unique indentifier for the collection of Features.
 There are no strict rules for the `namespace`; however, one pattern is to set `namespace` equal to source repository's `<owner>/<repo>`.

 A custom media type `application/vnd.devcontainers` and `application/vnd.devcontainers.layer.v1+tar` are used as demonstrated below.

-For example, the `go` feature in the `devcontainers/features` namespace at version `1.2.3` would be pushed to the ghcr.io OCI registry.
+For example, the `go` Feature in the `devcontainers/features` namespace at version `1.2.3` would be pushed to the ghcr.io OCI registry.

 > **Note:** The example below uses [`oras`](https://oras.land/) for demonstration purposes.
 A supporting tool should directly implement the required functionality from the aforementioned OCI artifact distribution specification.